Coronavirus Update:What patients and families need to know

 Caring for Your Child’s Colorectal Disorder

 Colorectal disorders can be very complex and require different types of care throughout a child’s lifetime.
-At the Children’s National Division of Colorectal and Pelvic Reconstructive Surgery, we take care of your child through every stage of their care, from diagnosis, to treatment, all the way through long-term aftercare.
+At the Children’s National Division of Colorectal & Pelvic Reconstruction, we take care of your child through every stage of their care, from diagnosis, to treatment, all the way through long-term aftercare.

 Newborns with colorectal disorders require care from specialists who understand the complexity of these particular conditions.
 Here is what you can expect as your newborn is evaluated and treated for their colorectal condition.